Madmalicius/PiR-repo/README.md

 ## Run simulation environment
 First ensure you have a working ROS and PX4 instalation by following the guide in 'Project in Robotics - appendix D' (PDF on blackboard)

-Secound get the Expert-in-Teams(EIT) Playground world by following the guide in 'Project in Robotics - appendix G'
+Second get the Expert-in-Teams(EIT) Playground world by following the guide in 'Project in Robotics - appendix G'

 When your PX4 playground works with the EIT playground your are ready to run the simulation by doing the following: